baslr/arangochair/README.md

 # arangochair

-get notified in realtime when ArangoDBs collections / documents change.
+`arangochair` pushs ArangoDB changes in realtime to you.

 ## install